 The apostles said to the Lord, “Increase our faith!”
 So the Lord replied, “If you had faith the size of a mustard seed, you could say to this black mulberry tree, ‘Be pulled out by the roots and planted in the sea,’ and it would obey you. – Luke 17:5-6

-As we get to know the focus of our faith, we begin to realize our hope is in the Creator of all things, and even though we can’t see Him with our eyes, our relationship and love for Him grows.
-So perhaps our faith does “increase” — we begin to understand that it takes the tiniest amount on our part, because our trust rests in a mighty and loving God.
+As we get to know the focus of our faith we realize our hope is in the Creator of all things, and even though we can’t see Him with our eyes, our relationship and love for Him grows.
+So perhaps our faith does “increase” — we begin to understand that it takes the tiniest amount on our part, because our trust rests in our loving and mighty God.

 Father in heaven, I want my faith to grow.
 I want to participate in the miraculous, and have confidence in every situation.
 I want God’s power to be working every day in me, the same way it did in Jesus.
 Increase my faith!